Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: The black hole metric and wave equations

 where $R$ is the scalar curvature, $F_{\mu \nu}$ is the Maxwell's field strength and $\Phi$ is the dilaton field.
 The potential for the dilaton field is \cite{Gao:2004tu},

 The exact solution describing asymptotically de Sitter black hole in the dilaton theory was found in \cite{Gao:2004tu}

 where the metric functions are,

 Here, $\Lambda$ is the cosmological constant, $M$ is the mass of the black hole and, $Q$ is the dilation charge.
 When $\Lambda =0$, the metric given by eq. (\ref{metric}) reduces to the GMGHS black hole \cite{Gibbons:1987ps} \cite{Garfinkle:1990qj}.
-When $Q=0$, the space-time transitions to the Schwarzschild-de Sitter solution.
-We will use units $M=1$.
+When $Q=0$, the space-time {is reduced} the Schwarzschild-de Sitter solution.
+We will use units $M=1$. {Examples of the dependence of the metric function $f(r)$ on $Q$ and $\Lambda$ are given in figs. \ref{fig:lapselambda} and \ref{fig:lapseq}, where one can see that the increased cosmological constant $\Lambda$ suppresses the metric function, but the charge $Q$, on the contrary, enhances it.}